 A horror B-movie in a box, Betrayal at House on the Hill is a favourite of the Dicebreaker team and many other tabletop gamers - and with good reason.
 It’s a rollicking, slightly daft horror board game that sees all of the players working together to explore a haunted mansion and discover its spooky inhabitants until one of the players inevitably becomes a traitor and turns against the group.

-Betrayal’s switch from co-op board game to one-versus-many fight for survival - the dozens of possible haunts include everything from trying to escape a hungry cat as tiny bite-sized humans to summoning mummies, killer plants and Frankenstein’s monster - has made it one of the best board games for a memorable time with friends.
+Betrayal’s switch from co-op game to one-versus-many fight for survival - the dozens of possible haunts include everything from trying to escape a hungry cat as tiny bite-sized humans to summoning mummies, killer plants and Frankenstein’s monster - has made it one of the best games for a memorable time with friends.
 The group starts out creating the house on the hill by exploring room tiles and triggering events, encountering spooky omens and discovering items, with each omen card bringing them closer to the reveal of the traitor.